DeKaylaPhillips/Tic-Tac-Toe/README.md

 ```

 In the event of a tie where no more moves are possible, the users will be given the option to restart or exit the game.

+## SETUP/INSTALLATIONS

+Users must have:

+- Node Version: v18.15.0

+## USAGE

+To play the game, run the command:

+`$ node Game.js`